Changing ClickHouse® settings at the query level

 -

-SET <username> SETTINGS <list_of_ClickHouse®_settings>;The applied settings will be valid during the opened session only.
+SET <username> SETTINGS <list_of_ClickHouse®_settings>;The settings you apply will only be valid for the current session.

 -